sosa-4l/Self-Correcting-Anomaly-Correcction/README.md

 An end-to-end ML system that performs **real-time anomaly detection** and automatically retrains itself when **data or concept drift** is detected—ideal for domains like fraud detection, cybersecurity, or IoT monitoring.

+For initial simplicity, the model itself will be trained on USA Inflation rate data- but can simply be repurposed.

 ---

 ## 🚀 Features